 #1 Ditch the Single-Use Plastic Bottle

 There are now alternatives to single-use plastic water bottles.
 If you’re on the go and need cold water?
 Check out the PATHWATER store locator and be sure to reuse your bottle!
 That's what it was made for.

 You can keep a canteen or other refillable bottle next to your front door, so you won't forget it when you leave the house.
 Place it near your keys and make it a challenge to remember every day for 3 weeks - until it becomes a habit.

 #2 Grab Your Reusable Coffee Mug

 Make a commitment to bring your own cup when heading to your favorite coffee shop.
 This act alone saves 500 billion plastics lids from ending up in our waste stream each year.

 #3 Reusable Produce & Shopping Bags

 The next time go shopping and your produce is wrapped in plastic, when you get to the checkout line, you can intentionally unwrap your fruits and vegetables and ask the cashier to tell the producer to stop using plastic in their packaging.
 If we do this, we will be shifting the responsibility back onto manufacturers rather than passively allowing our own trash and recycling bills to be increased.
 Ask the clerk if they know that the U.S. currently has no place to ship our plastic trash to.
 Bets are they don’t know, and you’ve just educated them and grew the movement a little.
 And of course, be sure to have your own reusable grocery bags ready to use.

 By China halting the acceptance of our plastic trash, it’s forcing us to finally be better and seek realistic solutions to the one-way waste stream we’ve created.
 We might even start seeing recycling jobs come back to the U.S. We will definitely see more and more people choosing better, easy to reuse and recover materials like aluminum.

-We have the potential to turn our plastics crisis into an opportunity to get on a better path.
+We have the potential to turn our plastic crisis into an opportunity to get on a better path.